matteoguidi/IACV/README.txt

 5) Example with cereal boxes detection; the algorithm works well also with shaded boxes;
 6) Example with cereal boxes; it finds the bounding boxes in a very precise way;

 If a user wants to try the algorithm with additional images or templates, it is sufficient to look for them in the afore mentioned folders, change the names of the input images and template in one of the cases of the switch and run the whole process.

-imageChooser : a switch that allows to select the the method used to calculate the distances between images; By default is selected
-               'euclidean'; Change it to 'ssim' to see that the algorithm works also with this different kind of measurements.
+imageChooser : a switch that allows to select the method used to calculate the distances between images; By default is selected 'euclidean'; Change it to 'ssim' to see that the algorithm works also with this different kind of method.